mhBahrami/CarND-Semantic-Segmentation/README.md

 | Loss (%) Over Time  |
 | :-----------------: |
 | ![alt text][image1] |

+In addition, during the training you can see the progress over time in terminal.
+I put the log info in [log.txt](https://github.com/mhBahrami/CarND-Semantic-Segmentation/blob/master/log.txt) file.

 ##### Does the project use reasonable hyperparameters?